 Informative-This type of device utilizes a piece of plastic, typically of either allyl diglycol carbonate or cellulose nitrate, inside a container typically made of electrically conducting plastic.
 Radon diffuses passively into the container, where it subsequently decays.
 Alpha particles emitted from radon and two of its short-lived progeny, 218Po and 214Po, strike the plastic detector and create damaged volumes or "latent tracks."
 The plastic is etched in a caustic solution, which produces tracks that are visible with the use of a microscope, because the latent tracks are more soluble than the surrounding undamaged material in such a solution.
 The plastic is scanned and the track density is determined in terms of tracks/mm2.
-A calibration factor, determined through exposures of devices in a STAR, is used to convert the track density to a value of integrated concentration in the unit of Bq-h/m3 or pCi-days/liter.
-The average radon concentration during the exposure is determined by dividing the integrated concentration by the length of time of the exposure.
+A calibration factor response function, determined through exposures tests of devices in a STAR, is used to convert the track density to a value of integrated concentration in the unit of Bq-h/m3, Bq-d/m3 or pCi-d/L. The average radon concentration during the exposure measurement is determined by dividing the integrated concentration by the length of time duration of the exposure measurement.